 We believe that “conversation review” reflects this kind of feedback in a better way than “customer service quality assurance”, which usually associates with praising the good and blaming the bad.

-Interaction reviews are not just a means for providing quality.
+Interaction reviews are not just a means of providing quality.
 Proper conversation reviews play an essential role in successful training and on-boarding programs.

 There’s no better way to help new agents learn than by allowing them to talk to the customers and providing feedback as they go.
 Companies like PandaDoc review all new agents’ tickets to make sure they are settling in fine.

-Reviews during trainings are not about finding the mistakes your agents are doing.
+Reviews during training are not about finding the mistakes your agents are doing.
 It’s about providing feedback that helps your team grow.